canonical/open-documentation-academy/website/docs/howto/become-a-mentor.md

 #### [new](https://github.com/canonical/open-documentation-academy/labels/new)

-Adding new or missing documentation for a specific tool, feature, or function.
+Adding new or missing documentation for a specific tool, feature, or function

 #### [oda-admin](https://github.com/canonical/open-documentation-academy/labels/oda-admin)

-Tasks relating to the administration of the CODA project.
+Tasks relating to the administration of the CODA project

 #### [reference](https://github.com/canonical/open-documentation-academy/labels/reference)